College Wrestling Scholarship FAQs

 Most collegiate wrestling programs are in the Midwest and East coast.
 Wrestling programs are not as popular in the South or West Coast.

 Take advantage of every opportunity to compete both at local and national tournaments.
-There are just under 300 schools with wrestling programs at the collegiate level.
+There are just over 300 schools with wrestling programs at the collegiate level.

 Work on building your strength, technique and weight control.
 Properly maintain your healthy weight and continue to improve your skills.
 Wrestling has grown a lot in past decade.
 Focus on your technique and build strength.